-Also, the necessity of additional technological measures to stabilize and reshape the tailings surface will be discussed in the update of the Economical Financial Guarantee (EFG) estimate, which leads to an increase
+Also, the necessity of additional technological measures to stabilize and reshape the tailings surface will be discussed in the update of the Economical Financial Guarantee (EFG) estimate, which leads to an increase the provisions for tailings rehabilitation, especially if the TMF is closed prematurely and no optimized tailings disposal regime is applied.
+The exact figures depend on the details of the TMF closure strategy which can be finally determined only during production.

-We believe that-far from not being realistic-our cost estimates are evidence of our high level of commitment to closure and rehabilitation.
+We believe that-far from being too low-our cost estimates are evidence of our high level of commitment to closure and rehabilitation.
 Just as a comparison, the world's largest gold producer has set aside US \$683 million (as of December 31, 2006) for the rehabilitation of 27 operations, which equates to US \$25 million on average per mine.
 The RMGC closure cost estimates, recently revised upward from the US \$73 million reported in the EIA based on additional information, currently total US \$76 million.